crustyrustacean/crustyrustacean.github.io/_posts/2025/2025-09-23-flux-limiter-gcra-rate-limiting-made-easy.markdown

 If you're interested in the full implementation, check out the [repository](https://github.com/crustyrustacean/flux-limiter).
 The code is MIT licensed and production-ready.

 Rate limiting doesn't have to be complicated – sometimes the most elegant solution is also the most effective.

+That's not to say there isn't work still left to do.
+The cleanup system is perhaps overly simplistic, it could stand for some more nuanced refinement.
+Also, there is no quota strategy for replenishment, as the `governor` crate has.
+You have to start somewhere though, so there you have it!

 ---